osstekz/cncBuddy/README.md

 ####Getting started
 - cncBuddyCAM:
   - Blue LED 5 rapid flashes means waiting for a network connection to cncBuddyUI.
-    - The ONSWITCH1 (typically for rebooting) is redesigned for use as an "ESTOP" button (Safety1st).
+    - The ONBOARD_SW1 button (typically used for rebooting) is re-configured for use as an "ESTOP" button (Safety1st).
     - At start up, software always defaults to an "ESTOP" condition (Safety1st)!
 - cncBuddyUI:
   - Set all operating parameters in menu "Machine->Configuration Settings".
 Clicking the "Save" button: